dionyziz/endofcodes/SPECIFICATION.md

 * The bot returns valid JSON, but indicates that an error has occurred in the JSON using the `error` key.
 * The bot returns valid JSON and keys, but the value is of inappropriate type.
 For example, an integer may be returned instead of an array.

-The request may also contain JSON in the POST data.
+The request can also contain JSON in the POST data.
 This is true for any non-scalar data structure sent from the grader to the bots.
 These pieces of JSON are again dictionaries, which contain keys specific to the particular request.

 Each bot must be aware of the username of the programmer which it is configured to play for.
-This user id is displayed in the bot configuration page, along with the api_key.
+This `userid` is displayed in the bot configuration page, along with the `api_key`.

 ### Initiation ###

-Before the initiation phase, the grader hits an HTTP endpoint to determine whether the bot is running.
-While players should be running their bots constantly, we ensure that dead bots are not included in new games.
+Before the initiation phase, the grader hits an HTTP endpoint to determine whether each bot is running.
+While players should be running their bots constantly, we ensure that unaccessible bots are not included in new games.
 To do this, the grader sends a GET request to the following:

     {{botbase}}/bot

-To this, if the bot is ready to play, it must respond with a JSON body that contains the following keys:
+To this, if the bot is ready to play, it must respond with a dictionary of the following keys:

-botname: A string, the name of the bot.
-The botname is up to the programmer.
+* `botname`: String.
+The name of the bot.
+The `botname` is up to the programmer.
-version: A string, the version of the bot.
-The version of the bot is up to the programmer.
+* `version`: String.
+The version of the bot.
+The `version` of the bot is up to the programmer.
-username: A string, the username of the programmer for which the bot is playing
+* `username`: String.
+The `username` of the programmer for which the bot is playing

-At this stage, the grader will verify that the username associated with the bot base queried matches the username returned by the bot, and register the bot for the game if so.
+At this stage, the grader will verify that the username associated with the bot base queried matches the `username` returned by the bot, and register the bot for the game if so.
 Otherwise, a username mismatch will be reported.

-When all bots are queried for availability, the grader performs the initiation phase of the game and sends a create request to the following URL:
+After all bots are queried for availability, the grader performs the initiation phase of the game and sends a create request to the following URL:

     {{botbase}}/game

 This request contains the following:

-gameid: Integer; a unique positive integer identifier for the game; this integer must not change during the game.
+* `gameid`: Integer; a unique positive integer identifier for the game; this integer must not change during the game.
 players: Array; the list of player objects of the players who will play in the game.
-W: Integer.
+* `W`: Integer.
-H: Integer.
+* `H`: Integer.
-M: Integer.
+* `M`: Integer.
-MAX_HP: Integer.
+* `MAX_HP`: Integer.

 A player object is a dictionary with the following keys:

-username: The username of the player
+* `username`: String.
+The `username` of the player.
-userid: A unique integer identifying a player across games; this integer must not change from game to game.
-It can be used by players to deduce the strategy of opponents across games.
+* `userid`: Integer.
+The `userid` of the player.

 The bot must respond with an empty JSON array to this request.
 Subsequently, the grader generates the genesis round and requests intent from all bots.
 If the bot doesn’t respond with an empty JSON, this is considered an error and is reported.
+Only bots that respond correctly are included in the game.

 ### Round ###

 When each round is completed, the grader collects the round configuration and communicates it to each bot.
 The bot responds with the intent for the next round.
 This request is a create request sent to the following URL:

     {{botbase}}/game/{{gameid}}/round

-Where {{gameid}} indicates the gameid of the game as it was communicated during the initiation phase.
+Where `{{gameid}}` indicates the gameid of the game as it was communicated during the initiation phase.

 The HTTP POST request contains the following variables:

-round: Integer; the number of the round; 0 for genesis.
+* `round`: Integer.
+The number of the round; 0 for genesis.
-map: Array; a list of creature objects, as seen during the round that was just completed.
+* `map`: Array.
+A list of creature objects, as seen during the round that was just completed.

 The map array is an array that contains a list of creatures.
 Each creature is a dictionary with the following keys:

-creatureid: Integer; the id of the creature; must be unique across creatures within an individual game
+* `creatureid`: Integer.
+The `creatureid` of the creature.
-userid: Integer; the userid of the owner of the creature
+* `userid`: Integer.
+The `userid` of the owner of the creature.
-x: The x coordinate of the creature’s location
+* `x`: Integer.
+The `x` coordinate of the creature’s location.
-y: The y coordinate of the creature’s location
+* `y`: Integer.
+The `y` coordinate of the creature’s location.
-hp: Integer; current hit-points of creature
+* `hp`: Integer; current hit-points of creature

-Dead creatures are included in the list of creatures, but with their hp set to 0.
+Dead creatures are included in the list of creatures, but with their `hp` set to `0`.
 The location of a dead creature is set to the location where it died.
 However, keep in mind that the particular location may be reused by other creatures.

 Note that all creatures of a player may die spontaneously, even without being attacked, if the grader decides that a particular bot is misbehaving.

 The bot subsequently responds to the request with a JSON indicating intent and containing the following keys:

-intent: Array; a list of intent objects
+* `intent`: Array.
+A list of intent objects.

 An intent object contains the following keys:

-creatureid: Integer; the id of the creature the player wishes to signify an intent for
+* `creatureid`: Integer.
+The `creatureid` of the creature the player wishes to signify an intent for.
-desire: String; either the string “move” or the string “attack”.
+* `desire`: String.
+Either the string `move` or the string `attack`.
-direction: String, one of “north”, “east”, “south”, or “west”.
+* `direction`: String.
+One of `north`, `east`, `south`, or `west`.

 No entries need to be sent for idle intents.
 The grader subsequently accepts the commit and performs the resolution phase to evaluate the configuration of the next round and makes an additional round create request until the game is completed.